 As much as many of us would like to believe that consuming grass-fed livestock is more ethical and environmentally sustainable, it is important to consider that this may not be true at all.
 In fact, many “grass-fed” animals are still fattened up with soy, corn, and other grains.
-Perhaps you should check out how livestock are harming the environment simply by grazing on 41.4 percent of U.S. land and 45 percent of the Earth’s entire terrestrial space!
+Perhaps you should check out how livestock harm the environment simply by grazing on 41.4 percent of U.S. land and 45 percent of the Earth’s entire terrestrial space!

-Fortunately, we all have the opportunity to reduce the environmental impacts of livestock feed by reducing or eliminating our demand on animal product consumption.
+Fortunately, we all have the opportunity to reduce the environmental impacts of livestock feed by reducing or eliminating our demand for animal product consumption.
 Making changes in your eating choices could even benefit your health!

 As the leading organization at the forefront of the conscious consumerism movement, it is One Green Planet’s view that our food choices have the power to heal our broken food system, give species a fighting chance for survival, and pave the way for a truly sustainable future.

-By choosing to eat more plant-based foods, you can drastically cut your carbon footprint, save precious water supplies and help ensure that vital crop resources are fed to people, rather than livestock.
+By choosing to eat more plant-based foods, you can drastically cut your carbon footprint, save precious water supplies, and help ensure that vital crop resources are fed to people, rather than livestock.
 With the wealth of available plant-based options available, it has never been easier to eat with the planet in mind.